lmbek/NineNineFive/README.md

 ## About me
 Software Developer from Denmark living in Grenaa.
 Im the CEO of Beksoft ApS a company that focuses on Software Development on the full scale; from requirement specification to implementation, testing, releasing and maintaining.
 We mostly focus on webbased technology, native technology, cross platform and cloud services.

+I am a very biased Gopher that will preach about the programming language Go.
+My love for Go is huge!

 ## Main Languages, Tools & Services (professional):
 * Serverside: Go, C#, Java, JavaScript
 * Markup, data & more: HTML, GOHTML, CSS, XML, JSON, CSV